psu-arts-arch-3/art-203/lesson-2/typography.md

 ### Basic Vocabulary

-There are three main families of fonts, each has traditional uses and association, which we'll look at shortly:
+There are three main families of fonts, each with traditional uses and associations:

 ![](/assets/font-families.png)